LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

 .. method:: log(path)

-   When executed, the contents of the `log` method's associated block's auto-collection is appended to a specified text file.
+   When executed, the results of the auto-collection from the `log` method's capture block is appended to a specified text file.
 The `log` method can write to any text file that is accessible from Lasso.
-The associated block must be an auto-collect block as the collected data from the associated block will be included in the appended data.
+The capture block must be an auto-collect block as the collected data from the capture block will be included in the appended data.
 If you don't use an auto-collect block then no data will be appended to the log file.

    The following example outputs a single line containing the date and time with a return at the end to the file specified.
 The methods are shown first with a